tritonmc/triton-website/docs/getting-started/initial-configuration.md

 The `server-name` variable is only loaded when using non-local storage types and it's used to filter translations that have entries in the `server` field.
 If you're using a server template system, it might not be possible to set this.
-Leaving this empty will work correctly as long and you don't want to filter translations by server.
+Leaving this empty will work correctly as long as you don't want to filter translations by server.
 :::